 Set up an Airtable importer

 An importer is an integration which connects a specific app to Google Sheets.
-Coupler.io uses importers to enable data importing from one app into spreadsheets.
-Check out Get started with Coupler.io to explore the details.
+Check out Getting started with Coupler.io to explore the details.

-Since your goal is to move Airtable data to Google Sheets, you need to set up the Airtable importer.
-For this, open Coupler.io in the Add-ons tab of a spreadsheet, click on the +Add Importer button and choose Airtable.
-To set it up, fill in the required and, optionally, additional fields.
+Since your goal is to move Airtable data to Google Sheets, you need to set up an Airtable importer.
+For this, open Coupler.io in the Add-ons tab of a spreadsheet, click +Add Importer and choose Airtable.

 How to create an Airtable shared view